TLP Flying Courses

 Normally aircrew of between 18 and 24 tactical aircraft take part in each flying course.
 In addition to aircrew, the course offers participation to one GCI (ground controlled intercept) controller, one NAEW ( NATO airborne early warning) controller, two Intel (intelligence) officers and one SAM (surface-to-air missiles) officer.

-The first half of the four week flying course consists of a mixture of seminars and flying operations while the last two weeks are mostly pure flying.
+The first half of the four week flying course consists of a mixture of seminars and synthetic operations while the last two weeks are mostly pure flying.
 The seminar portion of the course is dedicated to professional academic subjects presented by TLP staff or guest speakers, and also includes presentations by course participants.
 However, the main effort of the course is devoted to the planning, briefing and conduction of air operations against a variety of ground targets.

 A further objective of the course is to facilitate a free exchange of information on weapons, tactics and capabilities between the participating nations.
 By providing an environment that encourages the discussion and development of multi-national tactics, participants find the best way to employ to full advantage the differing aircraft capabilities of the multi-national forces in COMAOs (Combined Air Operations).

-During each flying course, fifteen carefully structured missions are scheduled, the syllabus being structured on a "Building Block" approach, with a gradual increase in force size and mission complexity.
+During each flying course, nine carefully structured missions are scheduled, the syllabus being structured on a "Building Block" approach, with a gradual increase in force size and mission complexity.
 As the objectives of the course are to provide realistic training for everybody involved in air warfare, participants are presented with a new scenario each day, which is always very challenging and aimed to trigger the imagination of the participants.
 This is often achieved by confronting them with situations not normally encountered during routine training missions at home.

 Scenarios cover all aspects of modern air warfare, including Combat Air Patrol (CAP), Point/Area Defence, Force Protection, Offensive Counter Air (OCA), Offensive Air Support (OAS), Air Interdiction (AI) and Tactical Air Support.
 The TLP missions are aimed at giving an understanding of the strengths and weaknesses of one another's aircraft as well as developing tactics, techniques and procedures for fully integrated multi-national formations.
 Participants are divided into two packs, those with an air-to-ground speciality (the "mudders") which form the attacking force, while the "air-defenders" form the second group, tasked with either providing air defence support for the "mud-package" or providing an opposing air defence threat.